649000/library-management-api/README.md

 3. Build a RESTful API service

 ## Features
-This API service mimics a library
+This API service handles primary housekeeping functions of a library.
+It helps to manage literary assets as well as relationships with the library members.
+It also keeps track of books that have been checked out by the members.

 ### Technologies
 1. Spring Boot
    1. Spring Data DynamoDB